Microbes in the murk

 On their way to the North Pacific Gyre, Røy and his team drilled cores in the seabed at several locations as they traveled west along the equator.
 Most of the seabed was indeed anoxic below the shallow top layer.
 However, once the ship veered north into the gyre, the cores told a different story, and they found conditions similar to the South Pacific Gyre.
 “Suddenly the entire sediment column is oxic, all the way down to the bedrock,” Røy said.

 In the gyre, one reason oxygen might penetrate so deeply is because algae in the surface waters simply do not produce enough detritus to filter down to the seabed.
-So along the research trip, he and his colleagues also checked primary productivity for the previous ten years around each core site using data from the Sea-Viewing Wide Field-of-View Sensor (SeaWiFS) satellite instrument.
+So along the research trip, he and his colleagues also checked primary productivity for the previous ten years around each core site using data from NASA's Sea-Viewing Wide Field-of-View Sensor (SeaWiFS) satellite instrument.
 Productivity indicates the rate at which algae and phytoplankton in the oceans convert solar energy into biomolecules, in much the same way a cornfield produces corn.
 Once the researchers entered the North Pacific Gyre, productivity dropped by 50 percent.
 But it was not nearly low enough to explain the lack of oxygen consumption in the seabed.
 Why were they finding oxygen in the cores of this extreme environment?

 Life in slow motion